GameAid/Toddler-Taxonomist/README.md

 # Toddler Taxonomist

 Toddler Taxonomist is an iPad app designed to entertain young children while helping them learn the names of a lot of different types of organisms.
 In its first incarnation, all of the organisms are animals, but there are plans to expand to include other Kindoms.
-I mean, really: what toddlers don't want to learn how to identify fungi by their scientifc names?
+I mean, really: what toddlers don't want to learn how to identify animals by their scientifc names? :)

 Toddler Taxonomist and its source are developed and released by [GameAid](http://www.gameaid.org), a new non-profit initiative in the process of applying for 501(c)3 status.
 Please visit [http://www.gameaid.org](http://www.gameaid.org) for more information.